CXT — Christmas Island Time

 CXT stands for Christmas Island Time.
 Its standard offset is UTC+7, which means local time in CXT is seven hours ahead of Coordinated Universal Time.

-CXT shares the same UTC+7 offset with several other abbreviations: DAVT, G, HOVT, ICT, KRAT, NOVST, NOVT, OMSST, and WIB.
-That same-offset relationship is useful when comparing regions that operate on identical clock time even though they use different local time zone labels.
+CXT shares the UTC+7 offset with several other abbreviations: DAVT, G, HOVT, ICT, KRAT, NOVST, NOVT, OMSST, and WIB.
+When comparing schedules, this is useful because a UTC+7 time block can often align directly with other zones that use the same offset, even if the abbreviations differ.

 CXT and Daylight Saving Time